michael-spengler/distributed-ledger-technology-hands-on-lecture/fun-facts/real-life-thrillers.md

 ## CeFi Thrillers
 The [CBDC / EU trying to replace crypto](https://www.youtube.com/watch?v=UUivXWUoQCY) Thriller
-The "[Gamestop](https://www.youtube.com/watch?v=On4g1uj71zc) Shares Could no Longer be Bought - Ending the Described Short Squeeze" Thriller
+The "[Gamestop](https://www.youtube.com/watch?v=On4g1uj71zc) Shares Could no Longer be Bought, the Discord Server & the Subreddit were blocked temporarily - Ending the Short Squeeze"
 The "Wirecard Could no Longer be Shorted" Thriller
 The [Ban of the Schweizer Bankgeheimnis](https://www.youtube.com/watch?v=TOzWeE3Id2c) Thriller
 The ["Chancellor on brink or second bailout for banks"](https://github.com/michael-spengler/distributed-ledger-technology-hands-on-lecture/blob/main/fun-facts/bitcoin-related-fun-facts.md) Thriller